IBM/aspera-cli/certs/README.md

 > [!NOTE]
 > Alternatively, use an existing key or generate one, pointed with `SIGNING_KEY`, and then `rake certs:new`

-Subsequently, the private key path is specified using the `SIGNING_KEY` env var.
+Subsequently, the private key is specified using the `SIGNING_KEY` env var, either as a path to the PEM file, or directly as PEM content (starts with `-----BEGIN `).

 Show the current certificate contents: